hopsoft/grumpy_old_man/README.md

 > NOTE: If you're using [rspec-rails](https://github.com/rspec/rspec-rails), these methods are delegated to MiniTest and you don't need GrumpyOldMan.

----

 Testing libraries exist to help you do the following.

 1. Execute some code
-1. Verify that if produced the expected outcome
+1. Verify that it produced the expected outcome

 Or more simply...